 Since a General Plan Amendment and Zone Change are required to implement the Project, Section 5.6 of the Draft EIR evaluated the potential significant irreversible environmental changes.
 Various natural resources, in the form of construction materials and energy resources would be consumed in the construction of the Project.
-Because of the limited scope of the Project, and the availability and of materials and energy employed in Project construction, their use would not result in shortfalls in the availability of these resources.
+Because of the limited scope of the Project, and the availability and of materials and energy employed in Project construction, the City Council hereby finds that their use would not result in shortfalls in the availability of these resources.